xyshuai/LLM-generated-reference-checker/README.md

    - Middle sections contain core functions: parsing references, calling APIs, comparing metadata, generating result tables
    - Last cell creates an interactive text box and run button
 4. In the final interactive interface:
-   - Paste your references one per line into the text box (e.g., copied from Word, LaTeX, Notion, or LLM output)
+   - Paste your references one per line into the text box
    - Click **🚀 Run Verification** button
    - Wait for progress output and result table generation
 5. View in the output: